sdh07/X-Creation-Prompts/Value Message Framework.md

 - **Responsibilities:**
   1. Establish guidelines for iterative prompt creation.
   2. Draft and refine management summaries.
-  3. Collaborate with ISME and VMSC for accuracy and strategic alignment.
+  3. Collaborate with ISME and DE for accuracy and strategic alignment.
 - **Skills & Expertise:**
   - AI prompt engineering
   - Modular design